 However, beyond the scope of high-born nobles, wealthy magnates, and well-to-do officers, the core of the Polish Hussar companies was composed of regular horsemen or retainers (or pacholiks – ‘youths’).
 Majority of these troops came from the non-noble background, thus establishing the trend of lower classes opting for military careers in the army.
 A few of these retainers also hailed from the aforementioned szlachta class, though of the impoverished nature.
 In other words, the military relationship between a towarzysze (companion) and his pacholiks (retainers) was somewhat akin to a knight and his squires if perceived through the lens of Western European analogy.

-However, if we insert an economic angle in the company of Polish Winged Hussars, the towarzysze certainly had more control over his retainers, since he directly owned the equipment and horses of his followers.
+On the other hand, as historian Richard Brzezinski noted, if we insert an economic angle in the company of Polish Winged Hussars, the towarzysze certainly had more control over his retainers, since he directly owned the equipment and horses of his followers.
 To that end, the pacholiks were often treated as nominal servants and even as slaves with irregular pays and unfair shares of war booty.
 By late 17th century, decades after the heydays of the Polish Hussars, the pacholiks were simply called pocztowy (meaning ‘of the poczet‘ or retinue), thus etymologically snatching away the romanticism associated with the term ‘youths’.

 6) The ‘inflated’ mode of mustering –